Aide's book describes 'farcical' aftermath of Mandela's death

 "I was ready to pull back my hand after shaking his but he held on ...
 I wasn't sure if I was supposed to hold this black man's hands," she wrote.

 La Grange started as a typist but went on to become Mandela's trusted assistant until just before his death at the age of 95.
-She and other members of his staff were bequeathed 50,000 rand (2,729 pounds) each in a will read out in February.
+She and other members of his staff were bequeathed 50,000 rand ($4,700) each in a will read out in February.

 La Grange plans to donate a portion of the book royalties to the Nelson Mandela Foundation to further his legacy.